Learn how to play the add, sus, 6 and dim7 chords!

-Take the Cdim7 as an example, the notes would be: C Eb Gb and A. Between all these notes is a minor third interval.
+Take the Cdim7 as an example, the notes would be: C Eb Gb and A. Between all these notes is a m3rd interval.

 Here’s a slide show that demonstrates what this means on the guitar neck when you start moving it around.

-As you can see, the same shape moved up a minor third creates the same chord!
+As you can see, the same shape, moved up a m3rd, creates the same chord!

-This means that Cdim7, up a minor third to Ebdim7 has the exact same notes.
-Move Ebdim7 up a minor third to Gb and again you have the same notes, finally the Adim7 is the same.
+This means that Cdim7, up a m3rd to a Ebdim7 has the exact same notes.
+Move Ebdim7 up a m3rd to Gbdim7 and again you have the same notes, finally, the Adim7 is the same.

-Take the Advanced Guitar Course and learn more about how you can use this phenomenon to your advantage.
+Take the advanced course and learn more about how you can use this phenomenon to your advantage.